davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 The TinySerialOut object contains two groups of functions to use.

-The first allows you explicity state what type of value you are sending:
+The first allows you explicitly state what type of value you are sending:
 ```
 writeBool
 writeChar